Cphdat3sem2018f/week2-Net-Http-TLS/B/readme.md

 - [Wikipedia article about Reverse Proxy](https://en.wikipedia.org/wiki/Reverse_proxy)
 - [5 Common Server Setups For Your Web Application](https://www.digitalocean.com/community/tutorials/5-common-server-setups-for-your-web-application)
 - [What are certificates (video)](https://www.youtube.com/watch?v=LRMBZhdFjDI&t=25s)
-- [How does HTTPS actually work?](https://robertheaton.com/2014/03/27/how-does-https-actually-work/) Much like the privious link, but text instead of video.
+- [How does HTTPS actually work?](https://robertheaton.com/2014/03/27/how-does-https-actually-work/) Much like the previous link, but text instead of video.
 Pick one of the two)